genilab/genilab.github.io/JOINING.md

 ### Project Ideas

-We share ideas for interesting research projects within the scope of our [Research Interests](README.md#scope) through these resources:
+Find out ideas for research projects within the scope of our [Research Interests](README.md#scope) through:

-* [Research Community Papers](https://medium.com/generative-intelligence-lab/community-papers-series-ebacc91b47ea) explain the topics around our key research focus, providing an overview around the concepts, research challenges, and ideas for research projects.
+* [Research Community Papers](https://medium.com/generative-intelligence-lab/community-papers-series-ebacc91b47ea) explain the topics around our key research focus, providing an overview around the concepts, research challenges, and ideas for research projects **suitable for Ph.D. and Master programs**.
-* [Course Exercises](./EXERCISES.md) provides ideas for projects that can be executed as course exercises or as hobby.
-These exercises are rooted in practical concepts of Generative Intelligent System, like Prompt Engineering, RAG, Agents, Hybrid AI, and others.
+* [Industry Use Cases](./EXERCISES.md#industry-use-cases) provides ideas for projects related to industry use cases.
+The exercises are rooted in practical concepts of Generative Intelligent System, like Prompt Engineering, RAG, Agents, Hybrid AI, and others.These projects can be executed as a hobby, course exercise,and some work as **reference for Master programs**.

 ---

 ## Postdoctoral Researchers

-> Note: We currently do not have financial support available.
+> Note: We DO NOT have financial support available at the moment.

-We are continuously looking into financial support opportunities and applying for grants.
-If you would like to put together a proposal, please reach out to discuss potential support.
+We are continuously looking into financial support and applying for grants.
+If you would like to put together a proposal, please contact Dr. Koch to discuss potential support.

 ---

 ## PhD Students

-> Note: We currently do not have any opportunity for financial support.
-Funding must be arranged from your end, typically through external fellowships or grants.

 We are always interested in working with passionate and self-driven PhD candidates!